puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

     puppet apply -e "user { 'galatea': ensure => 'present', }"
 {% endtask %}

-You can use the *puppet apply* tool with the *-e* (*--execute*) flag to execute a bit of Puppet code.
-In this example, you'll create a new user called *galatea*.
-Puppet uses some defaults for unspecified user attributes, so all you'll need to do to create a new user is set the 'ensure' attribute to 'present'.
-This 'present' value tells Puppet to check if the resource exists on the system, and to create the specified resource if it does not.
+In this task, you'll create a new user called *galatea*.
+Puppet uses reasonable defaults for unspecified user attributes, so all you need to do to create a new user is set the `ensure` attribute to `present`.
+This `present` value tells Puppet to check if the resource exists on the system, and to create the specified resource if it does not.

     puppet apply -e "user { 'galatea': ensure => 'present', }"

-Use the `puppet resource` tool to take a look at user *galatea*.
+Use the `puppet resource` tool to take a look at user `galatea`.
 Type the following command:

     puppet resource user galatea